23737k/myfitnessapp/README.md

 - CRUD operations for routines
 - CRUD operations for exercises and sets
 - CRUD operations for custom exercises
+- CRUD operations for workouts
+- Statistics per workout and exercise

 Getting started
 -